harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

         - **File Store** - Select this option to choose a script from **Project**, **Organization**, or **Account**.
         - **Inline** - Select this option to enter a script inline.
     3. Select **Apply Changes**.
-5. Add a **App Rollback** step to your stage if you want to rollback to an older version of the application in case of deployment failure.
+5. Add a **Rolling Rollback** step to your stage if you want to rollback to an older version of the application in case of deployment failure.
 6. Select **Save**.

 Now the pipeline stage is complete and you can deploy.